renode/renode-docs/source/tutorials/ble-simulation.md

 ## Packet interception hooks with BLE

 You can make your simulated machine react to a wireless networking (e.g. BLE) packet appearing on the radio medium by means of a Python hook.
-Such a hook hook will execute Python code either directly from the Monitor or from a designated file.
+Such a hook will execute Python code either directly from the Monitor or from a designated file.
 To set up a packet interception hook on the machine from the example above, you would run:

 ```